 Salt and freshly ground pepper to taste

-- Squeeze handfuls of the spinach to remove as much liquid as possible, then roughly chop.
+- If using frozen spinach, squeeze handfuls of the spinach to remove as much liquid as possible, then roughly chop.

-- In a large skillet, heat the olive oil over medium heat and sauté the onion for 5 minutes, or until soft.
+- In a large skillet, heat the olive oil over medium heat and sauté the onion for 5 to 7 minutes, or until soft.
 Add the spinach, salt, pepper, and nutmeg.
-Stir for 1 minute, then remove from heat.
+Stir for 2 minutes, then remove from heat.

 - Spread half the bread cubes in the prepared baking dish.
 Top evenly with half the spinach mixture.
-Sprinkle with half the ham and half the cheese.
-Repeat the layering, ending with cheese.
+Sprinkle with the ham and half the cheese.
+Reserve the rest of the cheese for the top layer..

 - In a medium bowl, whisk together the eggs.
-Add the milk, mustard, salt, and pepper and whisk until blended.
+Add the milk, mustard, salt, and pepper, and whisk until blended.
 Pour the custard evenly over the strata.
-Cover with plastic wrap and refrigerate for at least 4 hours or up to overnight, or until the bread has absorbed the custard.
+Press the bread down with your hands to make sure it’s covered with liquid.
+Top with the remaining cheese.
+Cover with plastic wrap and refrigerate for 6 hours or overnight, until the bread has absorbed the custard.

-- Preheat the oven to 350°F and let the strata stand at room temperature for 30 minutes.
+- Preheat the oven to 350°F. Let the strata stand at room temperature for 30 minutes, or until it isn’t chilled.

 Makes 8 servings